OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/profiling.rst

 so the file can be passed around and viewed by other people.
 It does however require network access in order to load the d3 library.

-To pop up the viewer in a browser immediately, use the `--show` option, for
+To pop up the viewer in a browser immediately, use the `--show` option, and use `-t` to set a custom title, for example:
-example:

 ::

-    profview raw_prof.* --show
+    profview raw_prof.0 --show -t "Profile for test_cle_to_ord"

 You should then see something like this: